EBIBioSamples/read_docs/docs/submit/metadata-model.rst

 - geographic location (country and/or sea).

 Partners should submit rich metadata where possible as this will enable discovery and reuse of registered samples.
 Submitters may add add as many custom metadata attributes as desired, which will be indexed and searchable in BioSamples.
-If missing/null value reporting is required, see `Reporting Missing Values <Reporting Missing Values>`_.
+If missing/null value reporting is required, see :ref:`Reporting Missing Values`.